alt440/WebGeography/README.md

 Step 2: Launch the application (for next times)

 Go in your terminal, and into the WebGeography directory, and type "node server.js".

-Voila!
+Then go in your favorite web browser and type "localhost:1337" in your search bar and voila!

 # How to Launch on Mac (coming soon)